UW-UPL/Documentation/README.md

 ## Adding a User
-1. Have the user sign up sheet handy (We should put that up here...)
+1. Have the user sign up sheet handy
-2. Ensure that they have a CSL account(if not, send e-mail to lab?)
+2. Ensure that they have a CSL account (if not, send e-mail to lab?)
-3. Log onto eris and become root 'su'
-4. Navigate to ~upl/bin
-5. Run adduser.py
-6. Follow the prompts.
-Be careful, the script doesn't handle bad input well
+3. Run `sudo bash upl-admin`, and follow the prompts
-7. Log into the [CSL authenticated web pages](https://www-auth.cs.wisc.edu/forms/) as user `upluse` and add the UPL bit there.
+4. Log into the [CSL authenticated web pages](https://www-auth.cs.wisc.edu/forms/) as user `upluse` and add the UPL bit there.
 (It will claim it failed, but it's not true) you should have the password, if not, start by obtaining it.
-8. Add the user to the upl-users mailing list.
+5. Add the user to the upl-users mailing list.
 You should have the password.
 If not, start by obtaining it
   * [Go to the cs mailman](https://lists.cs.wisc.edu/mailman/admin/upl-users)
   * Access the "admin interface".
 Login.
   * Open up the "Membership Management".